 This is just one of the many success stories I have witnessed as a result of the United Way funding.
 Thank you for giving these children a chance to thrive, grow and succeed!

 The Foster Care Council of Lexington, Kentucky has provided many children with opportunities for tutoring, mentoring, extra-curricular activities and more!
-The tutoring services for one particular young lady, Lauren Burgess, have helped her reach academic success in measures she didn’t think possible.
+The tutoring services for one particular lady, Lauren Burgess, have helped her reach academic success in measure she didn't think possible.